Currie32/tech-with-dave/docs/articles/deploy-a-dash-app-on-google-cloud-run.md

 ## Write the required files for deployment

-In your terminal, make sure that your cloud is configured to your current project:
+In your terminal, make sure that gcloud is configured to your new project:
 ```
 gcloud config set project name-of-project
 ```